D2D Assisted Multi-antenna Coded Caching: Introduction

-Authors in~\cite{Centralized-CC-user-cooperation-2019} extend the network in~\cite{MaddahAli-2014} to the case where users can cooperate via \ac{D2D} links.
-They also assume \ac{D2D} and \ac{DL} transmissions can be done in parallel without any interference.
-In this regard, to minimize the total transmission time, the authors in~\cite{Centralized-CC-user-cooperation-2019} divide the transmission load into \ac{D2D} and \ac{DL} portions optimally.
-Different from the studies mentioned above, where error-free links with constant capacity are considered, the work~\cite{D2Daimilar2me} considers a multi-user \ac{SISO} system where link rates change based on the channel conditions.
-In this regard, to decrease the delivery delay (transmission time), the authors in~\cite{D2Daimilar2me} assume that \ac{D2D} transmissions are available along with the \ac{DL} transmission.
-Thus, based on users' neighboring status, the \ac{BS} decides whether to transmit a sub-file in \ac{DL} or \ac{D2D} transmission.
-Furthermore, to minimize the delivery time, authors in~\cite{D2Daimilar2me} dedicate different amounts of memory to the \ac{D2D} and \ac{DL} sub-files.
+Authors in~\cite{Centralized-CC-user-cooperation-2019} extend the network in~\cite{MaddahAli-2014} to the case where users can cooperate via D2D links. {Therein, the} D2D and DL transmissions are assumed to be carried out in parallel without interference.
+Thus, to minimize the total transmission time, the authors in~\cite{Centralized-CC-user-cooperation-2019} optimally divide the transmission load into D2D and DL parts. {Unlike~\cite{Ji2016, D2D-CC-Optload-memtradeof-caire-2019, D2D-CC-H-cachesize-2020, CC-D2D-pooya-2016, DPDA2019, Centralized-CC-user-cooperation-2019} with fixed rates assumption,} the authors in~\cite{D2Daimilar2me} consider a multi-user single-input-single-output (SISO) scenario where transmission rates are changed depending on channel conditions.
+In this regard, D2D transmissions are utilized along with the DL transmission to decrease the transmission time.
+Specifically, the BS decides whether to transmit a sub-file in DL or D2D fashion based on users' neighboring conditions. {Furthermore,} different amounts of memory {are dedicated} to the D2D and DL sub-files {in~\cite{D2Daimilar2me}} to minimize the delivery time.